Week 1 - Introduction to the Course

 Argument Maps

 At the end of most chapters in the book you'll find a diagram called an argument map.
-The book indicates that the argument maps for each chapter can be found at http://davidcook.com/onguard, but that is an old link. ==Instead, you can found them here - OnGuard_ArgumentMaps_Images.pdf
+The book indicates that the argument maps for each chapter can be found at http://davidcook.com/onguard, but that is an old link.
+Instead, you can found them here - OnGuard_ArgumentMaps_Images.pdf

-Things to do Before Next Week's Session
+What To Do Before Next Week's Session

 - Go to Google Docs and access the handout for next week's class (Week 2 - Chapter 1 - What is Apologetics?) - Ch.1 - What is Apologetics? - Google Docs